technomancy/emacs-starter-kit/README.markdown

 1. Install GNU Emacs (at least version 22, 23 is preferred) Use your package manager if you have one.
-   Otherwise, Mac users should get it [from Apple](http://www.apple.com/downloads/macosx/unix_open_source/carbonemacspackage.html).
-   Windows users can get it [from GNU](http://ftp.gnu.org/gnu/emacs/windows/emacs-22.3-bin-i386.zip).
+   Otherwise Mac users may get [some prebuilt binaries](http://emacsformacosx.com/), and Windows users can get them [from GNU](http://ftp.gnu.org/pub/gnu/emacs/windows/emacs-23.1-bin-i386.zip).
 2. Move the directory containing this file to ~/.emacs.d (If you already have a directory at ~/.emacs.d move it out of the way and put this there instead.)